Let me say a few words before I start speaking.

 By hovering the mouse over Lemizh text you can display its transcription, and hovering over an abbreviation or symbol (marked with a dotted underline) will display its meaning – unfortunately, not on smartphones.

 Seeing that the lexicon of Lemizh is much less developed than its grammar, I have decided to publish the language unfinished.
 Most word stems in the translation examples are replaced with the corresponding English words, to which Lemizh endings are attached.
-I intend to substitute proper vocab by and by.
+I am substituting proper vocab by and by.

 In lieu of a reference grammar

 I have been asked to provide a reference grammar.
 The trouble is, there are no different parts of speech.
 There is no person, no number, no tense, no voice, no mood, and no aspect.
 You can express all of these concepts in Lemizh, but there are no inflection tables to learn – with two exceptions, case and level.
 (Actually, I could give you inflection tables, but this would be like giving you multiplication tables to learn without telling you why 7×8=56.
 I’m not going to do this.)